Pikey Peak Trekking: 7 Days

 Accommodation:

-- Airport pickup and drop services in a private vehicle
+- Airport pick-up and drop-off by private vehicle

 - Complimentary welcome or farewell dinner in Kathmandu at a cultural restaurant